-IRMC became a Duke Health affiliate in heart care in 2005.
 Opened in 2006, the newly named Welsh Heart Center made a tremendous impact on our community.
 Now, patients were airlifted in to receive exceptional, comprehensive heart care.
-The project included four new cardiac operating suites and two cardiac catheterization labs, cutting-edge diagnostic and treatment technology, advanced endovascular surgery equipment, and renovation of laboratory services, imaging and the blood bank.
+The project included four new cardiac operating suites and two cardiac catheterization labs, leading-edge diagnostic and treatment technology, advanced endovascular surgery equipment, and renovation of laboratory services, imaging and the blood bank.

 In 2016, the Welsh Heart Center added transcatheter aortic valve replacement (TAVR) and electrophysiology (EP).